Melvinchw/42_Cursus/get_next_line/readme.md

 	    	storage[fd] = clean_buffer(storage[fd]);
 	    	return (line);
 	}
+# Function breakdown
-1. To start with this function, we need a 'static variable'.
+1. To start with this function, we need a `static variable`.
 Static variable is used to store newly appended string after returning the line.
-> 	**How static variables work?**
+2. A char ptr `line` is declared and initialized to point to the string that will be returned at the end of the function.
+3. Static variable `Storage[fd]` is pointing to the string that is stored in the buffer when `read_buffer` is called.
+4. Conditions for the `get_next_line` functions is stated below:
+> - if int `fd` is lesser than 0, this indicates error.
+As such it should return `NULL`
+> - if `storage[fd]` has a value and have not reached `\n` or `storage[fd]` is empty, call for `read_buffer` function to access file and start getting lines.
+> - if `storage[fd]` passed into `read_buffer` comes back with a NULL,  return `NULL` as this probably indicates `EOF` or Error.
+5. At this point, `storage[fd]` contains the entire file that was read.
+To get the function to work, we have to extract 1 line by 1 line.
+This is done by calling new_line function.
+> - Function will take storage[fd] as argument
+> - It will then return a string up to the first `\n`
+6. After the new line is stored by `line` pointer.
+We have to remove the line that was returned from the storage so that subsequent calls will start from the new line due to the usage of static variables.
+This is done by calling for `clean_buffer` function.
+## Terminology
+### Static Variables
->>	- Variables are stored in the data portion of the memory.
+#### Variables are stored in the data portion of the memory.
 If the value is initialized, it will remain even if the programme stops.
 However, each time a programme is run, if the value is altered it will be reflected in the variables.
 These variables are stored within the function and can be used to store data values when the previous function call do something to the data eg get_next_line.
-//need a static variable to store the newly appended string after returning the line
-//need a char ptr to point to the string that will be returned
-//This storage[fd] is pointing to the string that will be stored
-//the condition states that if there is a string being pointed to
-//but no '\n' then read buffer function is called to return a new
-//string.
-Second condition states that if the pointer pointing is empty
-//use readbuffer function to access a file dictated by the file descriptor
-//After read buffer function is called and it returns NULL instead of string
-//return NULL as the file we are reading is empty
-//Direct the line pointer to a whole piece of string returned by new_line function
-//if line pointer is not pointing anything, free the entire storage
-//if line pointer points to the new string line to be printed, free the line that was
-//returned by calling clean_buffer which will return the next line of string onwards
-//return this line that was read and to be printed
+## Life after get_next_line
+> - I managed to finish this by reading the whole file.
+I am looking to see if there is anyway to read and store buffer line by line such that if the buffer size is too small.
+It won't time out.
+I want to try to make the code more efficient.'
+> - I used strjoin to complete this project.
+Next up I will be looking to use linked list to complete it as practice for linked list.